porameht/similar-product-recommendation-service/README.md

 └── README.md                # This file
 ```

-## Improvement and Optimizaion Areas
+## Improvement and Optimization Areas

 1. **Performance**:
    - Implement compute-intensive components in Rust for better performance